AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_ios.md

-Agora’s Video SDKs make it easy for you to build apps with audio and video streaming that encourage real-time exchanges.

-This page shows the minimum code you need to integrate high-quality, low-latency live streaming experiences into your app using the SDK for iOS.
+This page shows the minimum code you need to integrate high-quality, low-latency Interactive Live Streaming into your app using the Video SDK for iOS.

 ## Understand the tech

-The following figure shows the workflow to integrate Interactive Live Streaming Premium into your app.
+The following figure shows the workflow you need to integrate into your app in order to achieve Interactive Live Streaming Premium functionality.

 ![](https://web-cdn.agora.io/docs-files/1628835475394)